David Graeber: Personal life

+Graeber was not religious; he declared his faith in a just society and in eternal awareness of the impact of one's actions on others.

 Death

-Graeber died suddenly from necrotic pancreatitis on September 2, 2020, while on vacation with his wife and friends in Venice.
-As his death occurred during the early period of the COVID-19 pandemic, instead of a funeral, his family organized an "Intergalactic Memorial Carnival" of live-streamed events that took place in October 2020.
-His wife Nika Dubrovsky has attributed the pancreatitis to COVID-19, pointing to his prior good health, strange symptoms they both had for months beforehand, and the connection scientists have since found between COVID-19 and pancreatitis.
+On September 2, 2020, Graeber died suddenly from internal bleeding caused by necrotic pancreatitis while on vacation with his wife and friends in Venice.
+As he died during the first year of the COVID-19 pandemic, his family organized an "Intergalactic Memorial Carnival" of live-streamed events in October 2020 instead of a funeral.
+His wife attributed the pancreatitis to COVID-19, pointing to his prior good health, strange symptoms they both had for months beforehand, and the connection Dubrovsky believed scientists have since found between COVID-19 and pancreatitis.